News release from Department of Labor and Workforce Development:

-NASHVILLE – Tennessee Labor & Workforce Development Commissioner Burns Phillips announced today the Tennessee preliminary unemployment rate for July was 7.1 percent, five tenths of one percentage point higher than the 6.6 June revised rate.
-The U.S. preliminary rate for July was 6.2 percent, up from 6.1 percent in June.
+NASHVILLE – Tennessee Labor & Workforce Development Commissioner Burns Phillips announced today Tennessee’s unemployment rate for December is 7.8 percent, which is three tenths of one percentage point lower than the November revised rate.
+The national unemployment rate for December 2013 was 6.7 percent, down three tenths of one percentage point from November.

-• Over the past year, Tennessee’s unemployment rate decreased from 8.4 percent to 7.1 percent while the national rate declined from 7.3 percent to 6.2 percent.
+• Over the past two months, Tennessee’s unemployment rate decreased from 8.5% to 7.8%.

-• Total nonfarm employment increased 3,300 jobs from June to July.
-The largest increases occurred in mining/logging/construction, financial activities, and retail trade.
+• Total nonfarm employment decreased 900 jobs from November to December.
+The largest decreases occurred in leisure/hospitality, health care/social assistance, and government.

-• Over the year, nonfarm employment increased 51,900 jobs.
-The largest increases occurred in professional/business services, leisure/hospitality, and trade/transportation/utilities.
+• Over the year, nonfarm employment increased 31,400 jobs.
+The largest increases occurred in leisure/hospitality, retail trade, and durable goods manufacturing.